What Are the Different Types of Invoices?

 There's no doubt that invoices are essential if you want your activity to run smoothly and to receive your payments on time.
 The fact that there are several types of invoices makes it even easier to personalize the document according to your business' particularities.

 Still, you need to make sure your invoice is well written and that you don't miss any important elements.
 The best way to do that is by using the invoice templates created by WeInvoice.
-Check out the website to see all the user-friendly templates you can try, as well as the handy invoice generators.
+Check out the software to see all the user-friendly templates you can try, as well as the handy invoice generators.